 Use this free Import Duty Calculator to calculate customs charge estimates for import duties.
 Customs Duties are determined in part by the product’s HS code.

-The customs authority determines the actual rate of duty applied to shipments.
+While our US Customs duty calculator provides an estimate, the customs authority determines the actual rate of duty applied to shipments.
 For professional advice, and to see whether your goods are affected by America-China import tariffs, consult a qualified customs broker.

 It’s easy to estimate duties on this import duty calculator.